Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 Somewhere in the main living space is a good place so that your puppy is close to you.

-What do I need for successful crate training?
+What do I need for crate training a puppy successfully?

 - Your puppy’s crate